 Sexual misconduct represents a continuum of behaviours ranging from physical sexual assault and abuse to sexual harassment and intimidation and is a serious violation of the University's code of conduct.
 Both women and men can be subject to and can be capable of sexual misconduct.
-It can occur between two people whether or not they are in a relationship in which one has power over the other, or are of different sexes
+It can occur between two people whether or not they are in a relationship in which one has power

 Charges of sexual misconduct may be handled according to either informal or formal procedures.

-It is important to note that discussing concerns with or seeking clarification or support from the Dean of Student & Community Affairs or others does not always obligate a person to file a formal complaint initiating judicial procedures.
-However, if there have been multiple informal reports involving a particular student, the Dean of Students reserves the right to escalate this conversation at their discretion.
-The Dean of Student & Community Affairs will register each request for assistance in resolving case involving charges of sexual misconduct, whether formal or informal.
+Do note that a person is not obligated to file a formal complaint initiating judicial procedures after seeking clarification or support from, or discussing concerns with the Dean of Student & Community Affairs or others.
+However, if there have been multiple informal reports involving a student, the Dean of Students reserves the right to escalate this conversation.
+The Dean of Student & Community Affairs will register each request for assistance in resolving cases involving charges of sexual misconduct, whether formal informal.
 These records will be kept confidential to the extent permitted by law.

-All members of the Ashesi community are strongly encouraged to report violations for the sake of protecting others from a similar fate.
+\\\All members of the Ashesi community are strongly encouraged to report violations to protect others from a similar fate.